purifyjs/core/README.md

 ### Development

-If you wanna work on MasterTS, it is recommended to use the [MasterTS Workspace](https://github.com/DeepDoge/master-ts-workspace) for a better developer experience.
+If you wanna work on development of the MasterTS, it is recommended to use the [MasterTS Workspace](https://github.com/DeepDoge/master-ts-workspace) for a better developer experience.